MDU-C2/Fail-Safe-Edge-AI-Picker-HT26/threat_analysis/threat.md

 This project follows an iterative threat-modeling process:

-1. Update the system architecture.
-2. Update the Threat Dragon model.
+1. Update the Threat Dragon model.
-3. Add, modify, or review threats.
+2. Add, modify, or review threats.
-4. Assign STRIDE categories.
+3. Assign STRIDE categories.
-5. Review severity and mitigations.
+4. Review severity and mitigations.
-6. Export updated reports.
+5. Export updated reports.

 ### Source of Truth